Galactus: Fictional character biography

 Returning to Earth, Galactus unsuccessfully tries to re-enlist the Silver Surfer.
-After the Fantastic Four and the Surfer defeat Galactus's new herald, the Air-Walker, Mr. Fantastic reprograms Galactus's ship to travel to the Negative Zone, which contains many uninhabited worlds that could potentially be consumed.
+After the Fantastic Four and the Surfer defeat Galactus's new herald, the Air-Walker, Mister Fantastic reprograms Galactus's ship to travel to the Negative Zone, which contains many uninhabited worlds that could potentially be consumed.
 Thor and Olympian ally Hercules encounter Galactus when his next herald, Firelord, travels to Earth to be free of his master.
-Galactus frees Firelord when Thor presents Galactus with the Asgardian Destroyer to animate and use as a herald.
+Galactus frees Firelord when Thor presents Galactus with the magical Asgardian suit of armor named the Destroyer to animate and use as a herald.

 Galactus comes into conflict with the High Evolutionary when attempting to devour Counter-Earth, but he is temporarily transformed into harmless energy after attempting to devour the planet Poppup, the homeworld of the Impossible Man.
 After returning to normal form, Galactus is sought by the Fantastic Four to help stop a new cosmic threat, the Sphinx.
-Mr. Fantastic offers to release Galactus from his vow to avoid Earth if he helps defeat the Sphinx.
+Mr. Fantastic offers to release Galactus from his vow to not devour Earth if he helps defeat the Sphinx.
 Galactus agrees, if the Fantastic Four first recruit a being called Tyros as a new herald.
-The quartet succeed, and the newly empowered and renamed Terrax the Tamer leads his master to Earth.
+The quartet succeed, and the newly empowered and renamed Terrax leads his master to Earth.
 Galactus locates and defeats the Sphinx in Egypt, but is confronted by Mr. Fantastic, who, unbeknownst to Galactus, wields a fake Ultimate Nullifier.
-Unable to read Richard's mind (which is protected by the Watcher), Galactus retreats.
+Unable to read Richards' mind (which is protected by the Watcher), Galactus retreats.

 Galactus empowers and uses the superheroine Dazzler to locate a missing Terrax, who is in fact hiding from his master inside a black hole.
 The Dazzler defeats and retrieves Terrax, and forces Galactus to return her to Earth.
-Galactus is fooled by the Galadorian Space Knight Rom into trying to devour the Black Nebula, the homeworld of the Dire Wraiths, but he is repelled by the Wraiths' Dark Sun.
+Galactus is fooled by the Galadorian Spaceknight Rom into trying to devour the Black Nebula, the homeworld of the Dire Wraiths, but he is repelled by the Wraiths' Dark Sun.
 A weakened Galactus pursues the rebellious Terrax to Earth and strips him of his power.
-Near death, Galactus is saved by the Fantastic Four and the Avengers while also acquiring another herald: Nova II.
+Near death, Galactus is saved by the Fantastic Four and the Avengers while also acquiring another herald: Nova II, who offers herself as Galactus' herald in exchange for him sparing Earth again.
 Galactus devours the Skrulls' throneworld of Tarnax IV, and discusses his role in the universe with fellow cosmic entity Death.
-Mr. Fantastic is captured by the Shi'ar for saving Galactus's life, and is tried by aliens who survived the annihilation of their worlds by Galactus.
+Mr. Fantastic is captured by the Shi'ar for saving Galactus' life, and is tried by all of the aliens who survived the annihilation of their homeworlds by Galactus.
 During the trial, the cosmic entity Eternity — the sentient embodiment of space and reality of the Marvel Universe — intervenes, allowing all beings present to momentarily become one with the universe, allowing them to understand that Galactus is a necessary part of the cosmic order.